Graphic designer or Packaging designer – what do I need?

 7. An experienced packaging designer will know how to make files ready for production which are clear and easy to follow.
 They will know which colours to select to achieve the best results.
 Because ‘what you see on the screen is NOT what you are going to get’.

-So, the next time that you hire someone for a packaging design work, it is best to evaluate the experience and packaging design knowledge they possess.
+When hiring for packaging design work, it is best to evaluate the experience and packaging design knowledge they possess.

 Our company has often received client files which were made by their in house graphic designer who does not have the relevant packaging training.
 We have to rework them to make them suitable for production.
 A generalist graphic designer may be easier to find and you may feel that you are getting great designs from them.
-But if those designs don’t look good in final manufacture, for whatever reason, you may find that you lose a lot of time and money by having to restart the process and correct the failures in the design files.
+But if those designs don’t look good in final manufacture, you may find that you lose a lot of time and money.
+This may mean paying for additional printing plates and for design hours for corrections.

 Leave a Reply